pstroe/chartering-new-realms-2024/chapter1.md

 To manage large corpora more easily, ParlaMint uses the XInclude mechanism.
 In this setup, the main corpus file, called the corpus root, references individual files, the corpus component files.
 Thus, each day's transcripts are stored in a separate file, with the overarching structure being represented in the corpus root.
 This approach facilitates scalability and makes the corpus more easy to maintain. {cite:p}`ParlaMint_2024`

 ##### Gold Standard
 The preprocessing of the transcriptions involved several steps to ensure consistency and compliance with the ParlaMint schema.
 This included turning the PDF-document downloaded from the South African parliament's website {cite:p}`hansardSA_2020` into a TXT file.
-The content of this TXt file was not edited, save for occasional spelling errors within headers and subtitles.
+The content of this TXT file was not edited, save for occasional spelling errors within headers and subtitles.
 This TXT file was then converted to an XML file manually.

 A ParlaMint corpus is contained within a teiCorpus element, which includes a teiHeader for overarching metadata and multiple TEI elements, each representing a distinct component of the corpus, typically corresponding to a single day's transcripts.
 To manage large corpora more easily, ParlaMint uses the XInclude mechanism.
 In this setup, the main corpus file, called the corpus root, references individual files, the corpus component files.
 Thus, each day's transcripts are stored in a separate file, with the overarching structure being represented in the corpus root.
 This approach facilitates scalability and makes the corpus easier to maintain {cite:p}`ParlaMint_2024`.